 What kind of tips do I use, and where do I find them?

 Great!
 Now, you have found some boxes.
 You’re on your way 🙂 Next, lets talk about the actual nails that you are going to put in these boxes.
-Again, I went on to Ebay and searched for Full Cover Tips.
+I went on to Amazon and searched for Full Cover Tips.
 There are literally hundreds and hundreds to choose from.
 You are going to have to decide, which ones will suit you best, depending on your budget and what shapes and lengths you are going to be offering to your customers.
 I would suggest starting small with just a couple shapes so that you don’t have to fork out a lot of money to get started.
 Once you have a few orders under your belt, and some profit in your pocket; you can order some different shapes.
 You’ll have to file the little knobbly bits off the ends.
 But they are already shaped!!

 Since writing this article and joining forces with many other Custom Tip Creators, I have learned that the custom tip world has grown a lot over the past 2 years, and so now there are many companies offering full cover tips.
-I haven’t tried a lot of these, but I did gather all their brand names and write them down in one spot for you.
+I haven’t tried a lot of these, but I did gather some of their brand names and write them down in one spot for you.
 You will have to give them a google to see which you want to try.
 They range in price and shapes, as well as the overall feel of the material used to create them.

 How do they stay stuck in the box?

 I looked on the internet for a long time, hours were spent researching what the hell I had seen other people using in their boxes to hold their nails in place.
 I asked around and no one would tell me.
 Now, I don’t know why people are like that but lucky for you… I am not.
 I was using craft glue strips as pictured left, but then I found out that you can get it cheaper as a clear mounting tape!
 Mounting tape… I have never heard of this, but I know now that it is used to hold my mirrors on to the side of my car, and now that I think about it… I have seen clear un-sticky strips when they have fallen off before!
 So here’s a link to the one I use.
 You can find your own if you want, now that you have the secret words.. clear mounting tape 🙂 Essentially, its a thick jelly type double sided tape.
 Its sticky AF and will really grab onto the nail tips.
-I use 6 mm wide strips, but I have seen people use much bigger ones.
+I use these 10mm wide strips, but I have seen people use much bigger ones.
 It just depends what you want to do I guess.
 You will figure it out.